ARTICLE I: NAME, OPERATING AUTHORITY PURPOSE

 Ballots shall be mailed at least forty-five (45) days prior to the annual meeting, and shall be returned at least ten (10) days before the annual meeting.
 Candidates that receive a plurality on any ballot in which 25% of all eligible voters responds, shall be elected and installed in that office at the end of the annual meeting.
 Any office not filled by a majority vote of the membership may be filled at the annual meeting by a 2/3 majority vote of a quorum of the Board (four out of five Board members or six out of eight).
 The Board, by simple majority vote, may prescribe that a general membership election be held.
 Otherwise, at the next regular Board meeting at which there is a quorum, the Board will appoint a member in good standing to fill the vacancy for the duration of that office’s term.

-The Officers and the four (4) Directors, who are not officers, shall be elected for two year terms, four to be elected on the odd years (President, Secretary and two Directors) and four to be elected on the even years (Vice President, Treasurer and two Directors), to provide continuity to the Board.
+Directors shall be elected for two year terms, four to be elected on the odd years (President and three Directors) and four to be elected on the even years (Vice President and three Directors), to provide continuity to the Board.
 The currently installed Board shall remain in office until the later of:

 (1) The end of the annual meeting when a new board is elected; or